 Gregory S. Cusimano is a partner in the law firm of Cusimano, Roberts, Knowles & Mills, LLC, located in Gadsden, Alabama.
 He concentrates his practice in products liability, fraud, bad faith, personal injury and death, civil trials, and professional negligence litigation.
 Mr. Cusimano was awarded the Association of Trial Lawyers of America (ATLA, now the American Association for Justice)’s Citation of Excellence, and is a Diplomate of the National College of Advocacy (NCA) and the International Academy of Litigators.
 He has been listed in Best Lawyers in America since 1993 and the Best of the U.S. multiple times, named a Super Lawyer in Alabama since 2006, and named Best in Birmingham twice.
 He is a Fellow of the American Bar Foundation, the Alabama Bar Foundation, and the Roscoe Pound Foundation.
 He has served as vice chair and co-chair of the Board of Trustees of the NCA.
 Mr. Cusimano has published several legal articles and co-edited Thomson West’s six-volume ATLA’s Litigating Tort Cases series, and was featured in AAJ’s “Commanding the Courtroom” video series.
 He is a member of the American Society of Trial Consultants and is a founding principal in Winning Works, LCC, a national consulting firm.
 He is a member of AAJ’s Sole Practitioner & Small Firm Section.

 Randi McGinn represents both seriously injured people and those who have suffered unfair criminal accusations.
 She is a past member of AAJ’s Board of Governors, a current member of AAJ’s Leaders Forum, and donates to AAJ’s PAC.
-She is past president of the New Mexico Trial Lawyers Association, and a member of the International Academy of Trial Lawyers, and the American Board of Criminal Lawyers.
+She is past president of the New Mexico Trial Lawyers Association, and a member of the International Academy of Trial Lawyers, the American Board of Criminal Lawyers, and the Inner Circle of Advocates.
 Ms. McGinn is an adjunct professor at the University of New Mexico Law School, and lectures around the country on trial skills and use of creative demonstrative exhibits.
 She is a senior partner with the firm McGinn, Carpenter, Montoya & Love, P.A. in Albuquerque, New Mexico.

 Jerome F. O’Neill concentrates his practice in litigation on behalf of injured persons and their survivors, commercial litigation, and white collar criminal defense.
 He is cochair of AAJ’s NCA Board of Trustees, a member of AAJ’s Exchange Advisory Committee, and cochair of AAJ’s Jury Bias Litigation Group.
 He is a past president of the Vermont Trial Lawyers Association, is certified as a Civil Trial Specialist by the National Board of Trial Advocacy, and is the chair of the Vermont Supreme Court Evidence Rules Committee.
 He is a member of AAJ’s Leaders Forum and AAJ’s Products Liability Section.
-Mr. O’Neill is a partner in the firm of O’Neill Kellner & Green in Burlington, Vermont.
+Gravel & Shea is located in Burlington, Vermont.

 David A. Wenner is nationally recognized as an authority on juror bias and decision-making.
 As a partner in the Phoenix law firm of Snyder & Wenner, P.C., Mr. Wenner has spent the last two decades prosecuting wrongful death and catastrophic injury accident cases, speaking to lawyers across the country on juror bias and decision-making, and creating a successful juror bias model.
 He is a member of AAJ’s Leaders Forum, served on the National College of Advocacy (NCA)’s Board of Trustees and is a Diplomate of the NCA.